drivenet/synchronizzer/README.md

-gridfs-sync-service
+synchronizzer
 =================

-This is a cross-platform GridFS synchronization service.
+This is a cross-platform synchronization service.